carlvangestel/-Genomic-workflows-for-taxonomy/RAD_GBS_sequencing_with_reference_genome/03_read_mapping/README.md

 ![histogram_MAPQ](../Images/mapq.png)

-The distribution allows you to keep a balance between stringency and data retention: you can choose a threshold that preserves as much useful data as possible while still filtering out low-confidence alignments.
-Here, even a cutoff value of 60 would allow for retaining 90% of the data (actually 99%).
+Inspecting the distribution allows you to keep a balance between stringency and data retention when setting a threshold: you can choose one that preserves as much useful data as possible while still filtering out low-confidence alignments.
+Here, even a cutoff value of 60 would allow for retaining 90% of the data (actually even more than 99%).

 Besides filtering out poorly mapped reads, we may also opt to remove unmapped, secondary and supplementary alignments as well as not properly paired reads.
 Not properly paired reads in pair-end sequening data refers to one read not being mapped, not having the expected orientation, mapped on a different chromosome or an unexpectedly large insert size.
 Unmapped reads are sequencing reads that could not be aligned to the reference genome (they will probably also be filtered out if you set a high MAPQ threshold).
 Secondary and supplemenatry alignment however do not necessarily have low MAPQ values.
 Secondary alignments occur when a read can map to multiple locations in the genome with similar alignment scores (one alignment is chosen as the primary alignment, the remaining alternative alignments are marked as secondary).
 Supplementary alignments represent split alignments, where different parts of a single read map to separate genomic locations.